jodavid444/First-Capstone/README.md

 ## Acknowledgments

-- Original design idea by [Cindy Shin in Behance](https://www.behance.net/adagio07), in association with the [Creative Commons license of the design](https://creativecommons.org/licenses/by-nc/4.0/)
+- Thanks to the Creator of the Original design idea by [Cindy Shin in Behance](https://www.behance.net/adagio07), in association with the [Creative Commons license of the design](https://creativecommons.org/licenses/by-nc/4.0/)

 ## 📝 License